HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

       - 10 - bt2020c
       - 100 - OPP, opponent color space converted by bm3d.RGB2OPP, always set when color family is RGB

-#### Final estimate of BM3D denoising filter.
+#### final estimate of BM3D denoising filter

-It takes the basic estimate as a reference clip.
+It takes the basic estimate as a reference.

 The input clip is processed in 3-step stages, For each reference block:<br />
   - Grouping.
 Use block-matching within the basic estimate to find locations of blocks similar to the reference one.
 Then form two groups, one from the noisy image and one from the basic estimate.